Zax-ZX81/sha-match/README.md

 The search in smatch requires that the searchlist is sorted by SHA256.
 If it isn’t already, smatch will sort it.
 The sort is slow.
 As you’re likely to generate a dataset once but use it with smatch multiple times, sfind sorts its output by SHA256 checksums default.
 That sort is also slow.
 The search itself, however, is fast.

 Portability
-Wherever possible I used only standard C functions for all the programs.
-The exception is sha256sum.
+I used only standard C functions for all the programs.
 Both sfind and scheck use sha256sum via popen() to calculate SHA256 checksums.
 All the programs build in GNU/Linux and Windows (with MinGW), and would probably on Mac too, but that's untested.
 Windows requires sha256sum in the command path to run sfind and scheck.
 The Windows native utilities certutil and get-filehash both produce SHA256 checksums, but certutil refuses to do checksums on empty files and I couldn't coax get-filehash to run via popen(). sfind uses dirent.h to mimic the GNU/Linux find command, building a list of files/directories in the current directory to generates checksums on.